TJ's Custom Gunworks

 ASK MY COMPETITORS IF THEY DO ALL THIS . . .
 THEN COMPARE PRICING.

-Q: What do you think about the new Sig's ?
+Q: What do you think about the new Sig's and other guns?

 A: As with nearly all things made today, the quality SEVERELY falls behind the quality of the same items made years earlier.
-A gun made 5 years ago is MUCH better than one made today, and one made 10 years ago is MUCH better than that one !
-The current cast hammers fall FAR behind the quality / workmanship / workability of the older machined hammers.
+A gun made 10 years ago is MUCH better then one made today, and one made 15 years ago is MUCH better then that one !
+In MY opinion, the current MIM (metal injection molding) cast hammers fall FAR behind the quality / workmanship / workability of the older machined hammers.

-Now for specifics . . . the 245 = very good gun & design, the 232 = virtually the SAME as the 230, personally I prefer the 230, the SigPro = JUNK (some brain storm engineer thought it was smarter to complicate the mechanism like the HK USP rather than stay with the excellent design of the other Sig line.)
-Beretta = Don't sell them short !
-They are the ONLY company that I can think of at this time that has NOT compromised the quality of their guns and design !
+Now for specifics . . . the 245 = very good gun & design (yeah, I kind of invented it), the 232 = virtually the SAME as the 230, personally I prefer the 230, the SigPro = junk (some brain storm engineer thought it was smarter to complicate the mechanism like the HK P7 rather then stay with the excellent design of the other Sig line.) the new Sig "modular" designs like the 365 & 320, are cheap, but that is what you're getting, cheap parts and in my opinion, a very poor design.
+Generally speaking, I have found the Sig pistols made from about 2011-2015 were some of the worst of the Sigs, and the Navy models are the worst of the worst from Sig.

-Q: What exactly is your "DayGlo" sight highlighting and can you do it on night sights ?
+Q: What exactly is your "DayGlo™" sight highlighting and can you do it on night sights ?

-It is very bright and is very resistant to most solvents.
+My DayGlo™ is vibrant color coating for sights, and it is very resistant to most solvents.
 It is available in Red, Orange, Yellow, and Green.
 It does not have any effect in the night and does not glo in the dark, that is what Tritium night sights are for.
 Yes, it can be applied to any sight, whether it's a stock sight, a dot sight, or a Tritium night sight.

 Q: Why do you prefer Meprolight sights over the other brands ?